AdamLenter/AdamLenter/README.md

 I recently decided to take my programming skills to the next level.
 So I attended the Flatiron School where I earned a Certificate in Full Stack Engineering.

 My public GitHub repository contains some of the projects I developed at the Flatiron School as well as some of the projects I've worked on since graduatng.
+You can see video demonstrations of my projects here: https://www.youtube.com/@LenterProjectDemos.

 If you would like to connect, you can e-mail me at adamlenter1@gmail.com